Tess Daly: Modelling

 Daly was scouted outside a McDonald's restaurant while waiting for her sister in Manchester.
-When Daly began her modelling career, there was already a model named "Helen Daly" so she was asked to reconsider her name.
-Daly's agent was infatuated with Nastassja Kinski from the film Tess and told her that she should change her name to "Tess".
-Daly later recalled that she was "gullible and impressionable".
-She has not officially changed her name by deed poll because she thinks it would be disrespectful to her parents.
+Her first agency already had a "Helen Daly", so she chose to professionally go by the first name of "Tess" rather than her real name.

 Six weeks after she turned 18 she undertook her first professional modelling job in Tokyo.
 After a series of work assignments across Asia and Europe while based in London, she was based in Paris for five years.
-She then returned to London for six months, before moving to New York for work for five years.
+She then returned to London for six months, before moving to New York for five years.

 In 1990, Daly appeared in two Duran Duran videos for the songs "Serious" and "Violence of Summer (Love's Taking Over)", both from the album Liberty.
 She also appeared nude in the video for The Beloved's 1993 song "Sweet Harmony".
+Daly later said of her appearance in the "Sweet Harmony" video: "I cringe when I'm reminded of the video.
+It was a studio of models with nothing but Elastoplast to protect our modesty."

 She was later the face of Danone Shape yogurt and also of lingerie company La Senza in the UK and appeared in their Steal the Show Christmas 2009 campaign.

 Television

 While Daly was living on the Lower East Side in New York City, a friend who arranged red carpet events suggested that she interview the celebrity attendees.
-After buying a video camera, Daly's first interview was with New York-based Quentin Crisp, author of The Naked Civil Servant, who became a friend until his death.
+After buying a video camera, Daly's first interview was with New York-based Quentin Crisp, author of The Naked Civil Servant.
 After a few red carpet interviews, in 2000, she sent a showreel to the producers of Channel 4's The Big Breakfast, who immediately contracted her to host the Find Me a Model competition.
 Since then, she has presented shows including Get Your Kit Off, Singled Out, Smash Hits TV, SMTV Live, Back To Reality and the first series of Make Me a Supermodel with Dave Berry.

 In 2003, Daly replaced Ulrika Jonsson as presenter of ITV makeover show Home On Their Own, a show where children made their choice of alterations to their house during the course of a weekend, while their parents went on holiday.
 Some of the home improvements included an Austin Powers room, individual doorbells for the children and a cinema living room.